-Decorating a Christmas tree is always one of my favorite things to do during December.
-We had so much fun decorating our tree, I wanted to extend the activity a little bit by creating a Christmas tree activity for each of my boys.
-I created this Christmas tree letter match so Little Bear could “decorate” this Christmas tree.
+Decorating a Christmas tree is always one of the most fun things to do during December.
+We had so much fun decorating our tree, and wanted to extend the activity a little bit by creating Christmas tree activities for you kids.
+This Christmas tree letter match is so your child can “decorate” this Christmas Tree.

 It’s a pretty straight forward activity.
 After you download the Christmas Tree Letter Match, simply cut out the ornaments on the sides of the Christmas tree.
 Match the letter on the ornament to an ornament on the tree with the same letter.
 The letters have a box around them just in case cutting out the ornaments is too hard to do individually.
 If your child can cut something that small, then have them cut out the ornament rather than the box.

 After all of the ornaments are cut out, have your child pick up one at a time and say the letter on the ornament.
 Then have them find the ornament on the tree that had the same letter and name the letter again.
 Last, glue the ornament to the tree in the correct spot.